 I wrote this a few days after we lost our little one: Remembering, loving, missing my precious tiny baby in Heaven today.
 God’s ways are often mysterious, confusing, and hard to bear.
 Yet His plan is perfect and His way is the best way and someday, all the pieces will make sense when they finally fit together.
 But in the meantime, as we strive to understand suffering, tragedy, and loss, we place our trust in Him and try to praise Him in this storm.
 This song brought me comfort in that time of grief:

-If you have lost a baby and you want me to pray for you, I have a running list of moms I pray for daily who are grieving the loss of a little one.
-Please fill out this form below and I will add you to my list.
+If you have lost a baby and you want me to pray for you, I have a running list of moms I pray for who are grieving the loss of a little one.
+Please leave me a comment below and I will add you to the list.

 “Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.”
 Philippians 4:8